 It all comes back to the value of the data.
 Storing phone calls in the “cloud” will pose a higher risk than opting for an on premises solution.

 Features: What can I do with all these recordings?

 When a hosted VoIP provider offers call recording, it is usually an add-on to the phone system itself.
 The features provided with the included call recorder are typically basic in nature (search and play-back).

-That is how many hosted call recorders work.
-The phone providers include a basic call recording option with minimal search and playback tools.
-Their focus is providing phone service and an IVR system and managing phone extensions and groups, but not necessarily a focus on recording the calls, and for that matter, not a focus on providing a user interface to interact with recorded calls.
+Their focus is providing phone service, an IVR system, managing phone extensions and groups, and not necessarily a focus on recording the calls, and for that matter, not focused on providing a user interface to interact with recorded calls.

-In comparison, on-premise recording companies focus on call recording as their primary function.
-The user interface is designed around call recording, not accessing settings to your PBX or auto attendant.
-Playback of calls is done within the software, no downloading.
+In comparison, on premises call recording companies focus solely on call recording as their primary function.
+The user interface is designed around call recording and not on accessing settings to your PBX or auto attendant.
+Playback of calls is done within the software with no downloading.
 Calls can be live-monitored, edited, muted, flagged, noted, scored for quality control, emailed, extracted, and more.
-The user interface and functionality of the recording software is to provide the best use and interaction with the recorded calls.
+Typically, the user interface and functionality of on premises solution is designed to provide the best call recording software experience and interaction with the recorded calls.

 Storage of all your calls

 Due to the limited storage on hosted call recorders, providers limit the number of calls that can be retained on their servers.
 Companies subscribing to their service have to periodically perform a mass download of all the calls for a given period, in fear that the call recordings will eventually be removed.
 As a result, business managers typically end up with a huge folder of randomly downloaded and stored calls and no user interface to search and sort for specific recordings.